-Truly effective business management in Office 365 and SharePoint is going to require trust and delegation to the business – IT cannot and should not be doing everything.
-The Sales team is moving past design and on to creating Site Content Types and Site Columns needed to define the structure of soon-to-be-created lists and libraries.
+The next steps in Office 365 and SharePoint are to create the Site Content Types and Site Columns needed to define the structure of soon-to-be-created lists and libraries.
 This helps define a reusable classification and taxonomy framework through which the organization can structure documents and list items.
 Though this process does require elevated privileges in SharePoint Online, it can (should) be delegated to business teams to manage on their own when possible.

-Policies such as these, which control how Westmorr approaches business management in O365 and SharePoint, are going to be formalized into Westmorr’s overall SharePoint governance plan.
+Policies such as these, which control how business management process are implemented in O365 and SharePoint, should be part of a SharePoint governance plan.
 Subject matter around best-practices for Term Store management, Site Column and Site Content Type creation, document management, list management, etc. fall under their Information Governance mandates which are based on Microsoft’s Governance Guidance documentation found here:

 I have found few documents more useful in defining ways to consider how to effectively control and implement business management policy in SharePoint than those listed above.
-Provide your organization with those links and truly absorb their content, couple that with the thousands of SharePoint blogs, and take advantage of all the free training at (for example) Microsoft Virtual Academy.
-If you’re trying to effectively manage your business, launch LOB applications, or even simply manage documents…it’s essential that your organization and you (the reader) spend time working with the materials above if you want to be successful.
+Couple those with the thousands of SharePoint blogs, and take advantage of all the free training at (for example) Microsoft Virtual Academy.

 Review the Content Type and Site Column Basic Structure

-Because of the free training that Sales took at the Microsoft Virtual Academy, they know that they need to choose whether to create site columns and content types at the site collection level or the site level.
-This time around, they’re basing the choice on two basic questions:
+Check out the training at Microsoft Virtual Academy, to help you choose whether to create site columns and content types at the site collection level or the site level.
+At least start with two basic questions:

 - Will somebody likely want to reuse a site column and/or content type across multiple sites?